Xyleninae

 (NCBI-index: 988137)

 A species that is found all over the Netherlands is the Bulrush Wainscot (Nonagria typhae).
-The wide forewing has a costa and termen that almost form a right angle.
+The broad forewing has a costa and termen that almost form a right angle.
 The apex is slightly sharper in the male than in the female.
 The forewing is dark brown in the male and more yellowish-brown in the female.
-The light veins with a black speck on both sides stand out well.
-A clear black smear can therefore be seen along the main vein.
-Along the outer margin, the light veins have a dark border and in between, there are very small black arrow spots.
+The light veins with a black speck on both sides stand out nicely.
+Therefore, a clear black smear can be seen along the central vein.
+Along the outer margin, the light veins have a dark border, and in between them are tiny black arrow spots.
 The black checkered fringe line is visible.
-In very dark specimens, the three light spots along the costa close to the apex stand out well as well as the series of light spots in the fringes.
-The flight time in one generation is from the end of June to the end of October and the wingspan is 45-50mm.
+In very dark specimens, the three light spots along the costa close to the apex stand out nicely and the series of light spots in the fringes.
+The flight time in one generation is from the end of June to the end of October, and the wingspan is 45-50mm.
 Host plant: Reedmace.
 Dutch name: Lisdoddeboorder.
 Frisian name:

 Flying period: